 Président is our absolute go-to; not only is it affordable and accessible but it’s the absolute epitome of France, with their extensive range of France’s best cheeses.
 My favourites have to be their Brie and their Emmental – I always reach for those first!

 So whilst me-time is extremely important, its essential to also factor in we-time where you can!
 Keep making those memories and sharing special little moments.
-We also have the new addition of my Boyfriend to our routine, who is also a big cheese fan – he’s a keeper!

 Have you ever tried anything from Président?
 What takes your fancy?

 This obviously isn’t just a Sunday thing, it’s a daily thing, I just spend more time on it on a Sunday.
 Now, you need to do whatever works for you – some like a gruelling gym session, a run, a class etc – for me, I simply walk my dog.
 It’s one of my absolute favourite things to do.
 It gets me up and about in the fresh air as well as giving my Rupert the exercise he needs!

 Seeing as he’s a pug, he will more than likely sleep the rest of the day after a after his stroll (he has his own Sunday routine!)
 On Sunday’s we walk longer than usual and typically in a nearby woodland – I pick up a hot chocolate from the forest cafe to keep warm and then we are usually joined half way by my parents (then we go back to theirs for that afternoon indulgence!) – It’s a perfect Sunday habit; I’ve been outdoors, soaked up nature, laughed at the hilarious things Rupert does, conversed with other dog walkers and of course, got my body moving!
 With my Chronic Fatigue, a gym session is currently not on the cards; adapt things to work for you – listen to your body and do as little or as much as it can manage!